 Yuma is a member of Polyfold Musical Arts Collective, whose focus is to support the creation, presentation, and ongoing development of creative music, and to foster artistic expression through education and outreach.

-Currently, Yuma resides in Brooklyn, New York immersing himself in the music scene.
-He spends his time performing, practicing, composing, and teaching.
+Currently, Yuma resides in Brooklyn, New York immersing himself in the downtown improvisational music scene.